starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "And?"

-"It was a story about the Tower of Babel.
-Only older, and in more detail.
-From someone shall we say, closer to the event?
-The story is inverted.
-In the beginning, the world's languages had already scattered.
-A king, and his descendants, believe if they can build one language, their kingdom will rule forever.
-So they construct a temple, which he block being a 'word stone'.
+"It was like the story about the Tower of Babel.
+Only older, and in more detail, first hand detail.
+The story was inverted.
+The languages were scattered and the king was trying to build them into one, a grand edifice of "word-stones".
 It was a work of many generations.
-The end was in sight.
-After so much work had been done, those who were constructing the temple, how had been divided by their language in the past, could talk to each other.
-When they could converse, they realized what they had been saying about each other.
-You know, how each group was the 'chosen people', how everyone else were 'mud people', you know, how every culture has it's own smugness and arrogance to it.
-In the end, they all went to war, over the honor of who should destroy the temple."
+The end was in sight, until it everyone noticed the words for "chosen peoples" and "barbarians."
+You know, all the speakers learned about each others smugness and arrogance.
+So they went to war over the honor of destroying the temple."

 "So there was a bigger-dick battle?"

 "What?
 Oh, yes, I guess you could call it that.
-They didn't like the judgments passed.
-So they destroyed the temple.
 In the Biblical story God kind of crushes their pride.
 In this story there needed be no divine intervention.
 A uniting project failed because people couldn't forgive their own judgments.
 The original seemed so much more satisfying than the one passed down to the Hebrew writers.
 But then something happened.
 Remember miss librarian with the thick robe?"

 "What happened with her?"

 "She wasn't what she appeared.
-Underneath her robe she had ten more arms, each carrying a flame.
-The Library was going to go up in flames, just as history demanded it would.
-Her robe was fire retardant, and she gave me a choice.
-I could place the scroll under the robe, in which case it would survive until the present day.
+Underneath that thick robe she had ten more arms carrying torches.
+The Library was going to go up in flames, just as history said it would.
+She gave me a choice.
+I could place the scroll under her robe, in which case it would survive until the present day.
 Or I could put myself under the robe and live.
-There was no telling this as a dream or a real event.
+I don't know if this was real.
 I didn't think I'd make up.
-So I gave up the scroll for another day, for something else.
+I just gave up the scroll for another day, for something else.
 It sounds like the obvious choice, but I thought about dying for the scroll.
-I represented everything I wanted from going into academia in the first place, I wondered if I would ever get over the loss.
+I represented everything I wanted from going into academia in the first place.
+I wondered if I would ever get over the loss.
 But I didn't have much time to choose."

 "Wow," Electra said, and averted her gaze.
 She reached up and rubbed the side of her neck.
 Creed thought she might be stiff.